sergiy-turchyn/eaf_to_seg/README.md

 The script reads NewsScape's output.seg file from the sweep directory.
 It overwrites the output file in the current directory if it exists.

+Please contribute by improving the template.
+Just ensure that your changes are reflected in the eaf2seg conversion script.

+If you want to make major changes, please just fork the template and the script.
+That way you create a new template-filter pair.